 Quantitative Analyst

-Often found in the finance industry, Quantitative Analysts use statistical and mathematical models to inform financial and risk management decisions.
+Often found in the finance industry, quantitative analysts use statistical and mathematical models to inform financial and risk management decisions.
 They require strong skills in mathematics, statistics, and financial theory.

 Data Architect

 Responsible for designing and creating data management systems that integrate, centralize, protect, and maintain data sources.
-Data Architects need an in-depth understanding of database design and architecture and experience in data modeling and warehousing.
+Data architects need an in-depth understanding of database design and architecture and experience in data modeling and warehousing.

 AI Engineer

-AI Engineers develop artificial intelligence models and systems that can mimic human learning and decision-making processes.
+AI Engineers develop artificial intelligence models and systems that mimic human learning and decision-making processes.
 They work with neural networks, natural language processing, and computer vision technologies.

 Statistician